Measuring volatility in forex gives the retail traders the ability to spot early changes in the market and identify profitable trades.

 Target = Entry Price – 0.02530 = 1.14000 – 0.02530 = 1.11470

-Before you go, make sure you download the EUR/USD ATR Excel spreadsheet in the link below:
+Before you go, make sure you download the EUR/USD ATR Excel spreadsheet.

-Being able to calculate the volatility of a forex pair will improve your trading performance by helping you choose strategic stop losses and take profits.
+Being able to calculate the volatility in forex will improve your trading performance by helping you choose strategic stop losses and take profits.

-Clearly, when it comes to placing stop-loss orders, a large number of retail traders have a hard time choosing the right number of pips to risk in each trade.
+Clearly, when it comes to placing stop-loss orders, a large number of forex traders have a hard time choosing the right number of pips to risk in each trade.

 This calculation will not only help you place smart stops but also protects you from placing them within the daily range.
 Therefore, your stops won’t be triggered by mistake and make you lose money before the market goes your way.